john-kheir/home/docs/config/network.md

 gateway = "10.20.30.1"
 ```

+<a id="ovs"></a>
-### OVS example
+### Open vSwitch example

-Openvswitch services are started before processing the `network.toml` file.
+Open vSwitch services are started before processing the `network.toml` file.
 So by the time of processing the `network.tom` file all bridges should be in place.
 After that, all tap devices in the `network.toml` file are going to be created.

 ```bash
 ovs-vsctrl add-br br0